watspeed/cloud-computing-security-essentials/lab3/lab3-guide2.md

    ![](../images/lab3-image3.png)

 1. On the **Overview** blade of **mycontainer**, ensure your container **Status** is **Running**.

- Overview of Checking Deployment Stats: After deploying your web server, you can monitor its deployment stats through the Azure portal:

-1. Navigate to the created Azure container instance(ACI)
-2. From the Overview tab, view metrics such as CPU, memory usage, and network statistics.
-3. You can check the status of the Azure Container instance,  if it is Stopped/Running.
-4. Manage the instance by starting or stopping it as needed

 1. Locate and copy the **Fully Qualified Domain Name (FQDN)**.